 POLS 471A-F. Proseminar (3)

 Prerequisites: POLS 372; Intended for seniors only (juniors require instructor consent).
 Advanced research in a subfield in political science.
+Available for graduate credit.
 Course Title POLS 471A American Government POLS 471B Comparative Government POLS 471C International Relations POLS 471D Political Theory POLS 471E Public Administration and Pubic Policy POLS 471F Public Law

 POLS 480.
 The Politics of Globalization (3)